 It was such a fun party!
 Happy Birthday boys!
 If you create a party using this package be sure to send me photos at firstname.lastname@example.org.
 I am always looking for parties to feature here on my blog or in my shop.

-The full camping birthday party printable decor package includes so many extras!
+The full camping birthday party printable decor package includes so many extras and is also now EDITABLE!
 Create your perfect camping party space!
-Personalization is also available.
-Find this printable decoration as an instant download in my etsy shop.
+Click here to find this set in my shop.

 Links to products used above:

 Happy Camper Shirts: (note-I ordered 2 different colors and the brand and sizing was not the same on each.
 They shrunk quite a bit after washing.)
 AMAZON

 Wood Pencils: AMAZON (AD)

 Lanters: The exact one is no longer available but there are lots of styles available on AMAZON (AD)